sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 This code requires a Raspberry Pi or similar single-board computer to run on.
 The current implementation is for Raspberry Pi.

 You may also need a bluetooth dongle in case your version of the Pi does not already have a bluetooth module.

+Total cost for hardware is roughly $40 (Echo) + $25 (Pi) = $65.
+If you buy these on e-Bay you can get it for under $40.

 The code allows one to connect to a wireless speaker over bluetooth and stream azan and quran from multiple artists.